 Poor charging practices

 Problems with charging are often made worse because the owner didn’t follow good charging practices.
-You should never charge your e-cig – or any lithium battery – overnight.
+You should never charge your vape – or any device with a lithium battery – overnight.
 In fact, you shouldn’t leave it charging unattended at all, and you should remove the battery after it’s finished charging.
 It’s also a good idea to charge your e-cig away from flammable materials, just in case there is a problem.

 Could the protections in regulated mods fail?